Personal. Compassionate. Fearless.

 • Vomiting

-If you experience any of these symptoms after a dog bite, it is imperative you seek immediate medical attention.
+If you experience any of these symptoms after a dog bite, you must seek immediate medical attention.

 • Past medical expenses